 Although the freeze of adjustable mortgage rates amounts to a revision of perhaps hundreds of thousands of contracts, it will help a relatively small number of people.
 And it will not help scrupulous borrowers who have scrimped and sacrificed to fulfill the obligations of their contracts.
 According to Treasury Secretary Hank Paulson, 93 percent of American mortgages are paid on time.
 At most, 15 percent of recent "resets" -- mortgage rate increases -- have resulted in foreclosures.
 Alan Reynolds of the Cato Institute says that only about a third of adjustable-rate mortgages are with subprime borrowers and barely half of subprime mortgages have variable rates.

 Clinton perhaps regrets that the plan the president has enabled and endorsed is voluntary.
 Today's liberalism, combining tolerance and statism, cares less what happens than that it be mandatory.
-But the plan is not entirely voluntary: Many people who own mortgage-backed securities might lose less because of the plan, but they did not participate in formulating it.
+But the plan is not entirely voluntary: Many people who

 In helping lenders to cooperate with each other in reducing their distress and that of their customers, the government has played only "a convening role," says Paulson, who adds: "This is a private-sector effort, involving no government money."
 But the second half of that statement does not validate the first.
 The government is now implicated in the making of arbitrary distinctions.